SAP-samples/teched2022-DA180/exercises/ex2/README.md

 	WHERE "TARGET" IS NOT NULL AND "dep_time" IS NOT NULL AND "arr_time" IS NOT NULL );
 ````
-The EDGES table contains data about which TRIP takes you from a SOURCE (i.e. a stop) to a TARGET (i.e. the next stop).
-We have also added some additional columns, e.g. "diff_sec" which indicates how many seconds it takes to "traverse" this EDGE.
+The `EDGES` table contains data about which `TRIP` takes you from a `SOURCE` (i.e. a stop) to a `TARGET` (i.e. the next stop).
+We have also added some additional columns, e.g. `diff_sec` which indicates how many seconds it takes to "traverse" this `EDGE`.
 ![](images/edges1.png)

-At this point, our network is just connected via STOPs, so we can change vehicles only if the share a STOP.
+At this point, our network is just connected via `STOP`s, so we can change vehicles only if the share a `STOP`.
 But we can also walk, right?
-Let's add some data to the EDGES table by connecting STOPs which are closer than 500m.
+Let's add some data to the `EDGES` table by connecting `STOP`s which are closer than 500m.
 For simplicity reasons we just calculate the airline distance.
 In a real scenario we would calculate the walking distance.
 ````SQL
 DO() BEGIN
 	T_AllPairs = SELECT STO1."stop_id" AS "SOURCE", STO2."stop_id" AS "TARGET", STO1."SHAPE_28354".ST_DISTANCE(STO2."SHAPE_28354") AS "distance"